CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/assessment_information.md

   covered by Ethics Application 0026).

 * [Formal ethics applications](https://orems.bristol.ac.uk/ActivityForm/Index) (for projects which need ethical approval but are not covered by Ethics Application 0026).
 Before you put your application in, read the [Faculty Research Ethics Committee webpage](https://uob.sharepoint.com/sites/engineering/SitePages/research-ethics-committee.aspx).
 The deadline for being considered at the February Committee is 18 January 2024, with a clinic to support applications on 17 January.
-If you are planning to put in an application, we strongly recommend you reach out to Faculty Research Ethics Administrator, [Marc Moyce](mailto:marc.moyce@bristol.ac.uk], to get advice on your application - ideally in TB1.
+If you are planning to put in an application, we strongly recommend you reach out to Faculty Research Ethics Administrator, [Marc Moyce](mailto:marc.moyce@bristol.ac.uk), to get advice on your application - ideally in TB1.

 * [Sample Consent form template](https://uob.sharepoint.com/:w:/r/teams/grp-cs-individual-projects-20232024/Class%20Materials/Consent%20form%20template.docx?d=w96be1235d3714a069cab90d38c594ff9&csf=1&web=1&e=4BPSEX).
 *